Viana do Castelo – Caminha

 Some of the walkways went through woodlands … we definitely had all kinds of different roads today

 We knew now that we just needed to head on.
 For the first time today we’ve seen a couple of yellow arrows again and after consulting our Brierley guide book, we were now back on the Main route … the one that leads to Spain!

 Back on the walkways with Spain ahead!

 It was close to 14:00 when we’ve walked into Vila Praia de Ancora.
-Lunchtime was way overdue and we’ve stopped at a restaurant to fill up for the last 7km.
+Lunchtime was totally overdue and we’ve stopped at a restaurant to fill up for the last 7km.

 The biggest sandwich I’ve ever had, but hey, well-deserved I would say!

-After a good lunch, we’ve walked the last kilometre or so next to the ocean before we’ve turned inland on our way to Caminha.
+After a great lunch, we’ve walked the last kilometre next to the ocean before we’ve turned inland on our way to Caminha.

 The last stretch along the ocean – I will miss the sea

 When we’ve reached Camarido, it was so quiet … it was just me and Berto walking in the main road.
 Not a single soul was visible!
 I said to Berto it feels as if we were walking in a small Karoo town back in South Africa (these towns’ roads are mostly deserted on hot summer afternoons).